mergebase/log4j-detector/README.md

 Many scanners (including GitHub's own [Dependabot](https://github.com/dependabot)) currently report both "`log4j-core`" and "`log4j-api`" libraries as vulnerable.
 These scanners are incorrect.
 There is currently no existing version of the "`log4j-api`" library that can be exploited by any of these vulnerabilities.

-At MergeBase we pride ourselves on our scan accuracy.
-You're already busy enough patching and defending your systems.
-We don't want you to waste your time with false positives.
-That's why we don't report any hits against `log4j-api`.

-# Why Report About 2.10.0, 2.15.0, and 2.16.0 ?
+# Why Report About 2.10.0, 2.15.0, 2.16.0, and 2.17.0 ?

 We consider version 2.10.0 important because that's the first version where Log4J's vulnerable "message lookup feature" can be disabled via Log4J configuration.

-We consider version 2.15.0 important because that's the first version where Log4J's default out-of-the-box configuration is not vulnerable to CVE-2021-44228.
+We consider versions 2.15.0 and 2.16.0 important because these are the first versions where Log4J's default out-of-the-box configuration is not vulnerable to CVE-2021-44228.

-And version 2.16.0 is important because it's not vulnerable to CVE-2021-45046.
-Despite CVE-2021-45046 being much less serious, we anticipate everyone will want to patch to 2.16.0.
+And version 2.17.0 is important because it's not vulnerable to CVE-2021-45046.
+Despite CVE-2021-45046 being much less serious, we anticipate everyone will want to patch to 2.17.0.

 # What are those "file1.war!/path/to/file2.zip!/path/to/file3.jar!/path/to/log4j.jar" results about?